Townhall

-Townhall is an American politically conservative website, print magazine and radio news service.
+Townhall is an American conservative website, print magazine and radio news service.
+Katie Pavlich is editor.
 Previously published by The Heritage Foundation, it is now owned and operated by Salem Communications.
 The website features more than 80 columns (both syndicated and exclusive) by a variety of writers and commentators.
 The website also publishes news articles from the Associated Press.

 Townhall also provides five minute radio newscasts around the clock, detailing national and world news items.
 These newscasts air at the beginning of each hour on many Salem-owned radio stations and on Salem Radio Network affiliates, as well as on Sirius XM Patriot Channel 125.

 History

-Townhall was founded on March 2, 1995 as one of the first conservative internet communities.
+Townhall was founded on March 2, 1995, as one of the first conservative internet communities.
 In 2005, Townhall.com split off from The Heritage Foundation.

 In May 2006, Salem Communications acquired Townhall.com and relaunched the site with the addition of podcasts of Salem's network and local talk shows, blogs run by Salem talk show hosts and the ability for any user to set up a blog on the Townhall.com network.
 The website provides an extensive selection of opinion columns and news items presented from a conservative viewpoint.

 In January 2008, Townhall.com launched Townhall Magazine, a monthly conservative news magazine.
 In addition to exclusive content for the magazine, Townhall Magazine carries contributions from Townhall.com readers.

-In February 2011, Townhall.com re-launched TownhallFinance.com, a daily financial and investment site dedicated to conservative financial commentary, under the editorship of John Ransom.
-In 2018, Jerry Bowyer became editor of the site.
-It carries commentary from Ransom and Fox Business Network analyst Charles Payne, and carried CNBC's Larry Kudlow before Kudlow went on leave to become head of the former President's Council of Economic Advisors and then went on to host his own show on Fox Business Network in February 2021.